Navigate / search

 c) Finance

 In this capitalist world, financial levers are perhaps one of the most significant levers in your toolbox.
-Money is the worlds’ language.
+Money is the world’s language.
 We spend roughly two decades going to school to build enough skills so that we can exchange them for a salary.
 More skills = more money.
 However, consider the exchange of skills for money as one cycle, leveraging knowledge.
-Eventually what you want is to leverage money itself.
+Eventually, what you want is to leverage money itself.
 This could be achieved in subsequent cycles.
 For example, you could offer your services and get paid hourly, but as soon as you’re done with the work, the money stops.
 This is a direct trade of your time for money.
-But if you were to keep some money and invest it, then that money starts to works for you.
+But if you were to keep some money and invest it, then that money starts to work for you.
 Investment > skills.

 Of course investments carry some risk.
 You can leverage finances by understanding the difference between borrowing and lending, and when you can leverage other people’s money by getting a loan, paying it off, and making a profit.
 More obscure is how credit cards operate.
-They know something about human nature: that we’re more likely to buy items we may not be able to pay later.
+They know something about human nature: that we’re more likely to buy items we may not be able to pay for later.
 However, consider that not all debt is bad.
-Building a credit score is beneficial, irresponsible consumer debt not quite.
+Building a credit score is beneficialirresponsible consumer debt not quite.

 Many companies exist solely by expecting that you won’t be able to pay off your debt and then charge you interest.
-I think this is not ethical, but it also presents you the opportunity to leverage resources you otherwise wouldn’t have access to.
+I think this is not ethical, but it also presents you with the opportunity to leverage resources you otherwise wouldn’t have access to.
 For example, you can borrow the bank’s money with a good credit score, a clear plan of how you plan to pay it off, and knowing what you want to achieve with it.
 Just like leveraging knowledge demands humility, leveraging money demands discipline.

 d) People